2018 Pennsylvania primary: There's a lot you need to know

 The vacancies have spurred crowded fields in a few districts as candidates try to take advantage of the upheaval.

-When the polls close on this Pennsylvania primary, we'll know who will challenge incumbent U.S. Sen. Bob Casey and incumbent Governor Tom Wolf in November.
-And whether Pennsylvania will help the Democrats gain control of the U.S. House.
+After the polls close on this Pennsylvania primary, we'll know which Republicans will challenge incumbent U.S. Sen. Bob Casey and incumbent Governor Tom Wolf in November.
+And who will be on the ballot in November to help Democrats in their efforts to gain control of the U.S. House.

 Here's a rundown of what to expect, as well as a list of voter resources: